FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Discussion

 \section{Discussion}

-FARM’s performance demonstrates the strength of combining triplet-based metric learning with unsupervised clustering and prototype-based adaptation to handle both covariate and label drift in malware classification.
-A central component of the system is DBSCAN clustering in the latent space, which enables the discovery of coherent malware subgroups without requiring predefined family class counts.
-However, the clustering performance is sensitive to the selection of hyperparameters such as \( \varepsilon \) and minPts.
+FARM shows that combining triplet-based metric learning with unsupervised clustering and few-shot adaptation can provide an effective mechanism for handling both covariate and label drift in malware classification.
+At the same time, several limitations of the current design should be noted.
+A central component of the system is DBSCAN clustering in the latent space, which enables the discovery of coherent malware subgroups without requiring predefined family counts.
+However, clustering performance remains sensitive to the selection of hyperparameters such as \( \varepsilon \) and minPts.
 In this work, \( \varepsilon \) was determined using a k-distance elbow heuristic \cite{schubert2017dbscan}, and minPts was set proportional to the latent dimension.
-While this provides a practical and automated thresholding method, more adaptive or data-driven parameter tuning may lead to improved drift detection sensitivity, especially in complex or noisy regions of the feature space.
+While this provides a practical and automated calibration procedure, more adaptive or data-driven parameter selection could further improve drift detection sensitivity, particularly in noisy or structurally complex regions of the latent space.

-An illustrative case of this sensitivity is the \texttt{vobfus} family, which exhibited lower drift detection accuracy due to behavioral overlap with training-set families like \texttt{fareit} and \texttt{zbot}.
+An illustrative example of this sensitivity is the \texttt{vobfus} family, which exhibited lower drift detection accuracy due to behavioral overlap with training-set families such as \texttt{fareit} and \texttt{zbot}.
 This overlap caused \texttt{vobfus} samples to be embedded near existing families, resulting in frequent misclassifications.
-Such cases highlight a limitation in the current embedding space's ability to fully disentangle semantically similar but distinct behaviors.
-Another factor influencing representation quality is the construction of training triplets.
-In the current approach, anchor-positive-negative combinations are sampled randomly without employing strategies like hard positive or hard negative mining.
-While this simplifies training and prevents overfitting to extreme cases, it may limit the model's ability to fine-tune decision boundaries in ambiguous or tightly clustered regions.
+Such cases highlight a limitation of the current embedding space in separating semantically similar but distinct malware behaviors.
+Representation quality may also be affected by the construction of training triplets.
+In the current approach, anchor-positive-negative combinations are sampled randomly, without using strategies such as hard positive or hard negative mining.
+Although this simplifies training and avoids overemphasizing extreme cases, it may limit the model’s ability to refine decision boundaries in ambiguous or tightly clustered regions.

-Overall, the design of FARM effectively balances scalability and adaptability in dynamic malware environments.
-Yet, these observations suggest that improvements in both clustering calibration and triplet selection strategies could further enhance the system's robustness, especially in edge-case drift scenarios or where latent overlaps challenge separability.